 You don't have to feel bad just because you're getting older.
 By eating right, taking care of your body, and getting a good night's sleep, you can start the process of healthy aging.

 But what exactly does this mean?
-Below are a few ways to maintain your body and protect yourself from illness and injury.
+Below are a few ways to maintain your health as you age.

 1. Eat a natural and plant-heavy diet

 What you eat has a significant impact on your body and lifestyle.
 Research shows that the Mediterranean diet increases gut bacteria that support healthy aging.
 This diet has also been recommended by the Arthritis Foundation for reducing inflammation with its anti-inflammatory foods.

 This diet focuses on traditional foods from areas along the Mediterranean Sea.
 It's popular because people from these areas are incredibly healthy.